rjmurph2241/baseboard-heating-thermostat/README.md

 ![](/images/inside-case.jpg)

 ### Installing It On The Wall
-As I am not an electrician, I don't want to give detailed instructions on how to install.
-The basics are:
+As I am not an electrician, I don't want to give detailed instructions on how to install the high voltage aspects.
+The basics of installing the thermostat are:
 1. :warning: Make sure the power is turned off at the breaker :warning:
 1. :warning: Check again that the power is turned off :warning:
 1. :warning: Use a non-contact voltage tester to make sure theres no power!
 (Seriously this is important!) :warning: